Marconi-Lab/evaluation_system/docs/audio_compare.md

 # Model comparison based on an inhouse Emergent AI Luganda single speaker dataset
-Here are audio samples with different TTS architectures.
+Here are audio samples synthesized from different TTS architectures.
 The dataset is 10 hours , 42 minutes of a single female speaker recorded in a treated environment for the best quality output.

 ## sentences
 * **Sample #01**: Eure Schoko-Bonbons sind sagenhaft lecker!